 To avoid this, set some time aside in early 2020 to find out where you can access non-dilutionary capital.
 Check out which government grants and programs are available to you.
-The government has also expanded its incubator support program to fund incubators supporting first generation migrants and refugees establishing start-ups with potential to commercialise in overseas markets.
-And don’t forget Radium Advances offer your business non-dilutionary capital, because the only security we normally require is your Australian Tax Office refund.
+The government has also expanded its incubator support program to fund incubators supporting first-generation migrants and refugees who are establishing start-ups with the potential to commercialise in overseas markets.
+And don’t forget Radium Advances offer your business non-dilutionary capital because the only security we normally require is your Australian Tax Office refund (ATO).

-It’s vital to keep control of costs across your business especially if you’re working on R&D. Carve out some time to look at your costs and how these are impacting your cash flow.
+It’s vital to keep control of costs across your business, especially if you’re working on R&D. Carve out some time to look at your costs, and how they impact your cash flow.
 Make adjustments that will smooth your cash flow and benefit your business.
-At Radium we pride ourselves on offering smart capital solutions.
+At Radium, we pride ourselves on offering smart capital solutions.
 That’s why we make sure there are no upfront costs and no loan repayments for a Radium Advance until your business receives the full ATO refund.

 If you’d like to get your business off to a good start this year, think about bringing forward your R&D refund for the first half of the financial year.
 Check out our calculator to see how much you could access now, or get in touch to find out more.